 Something soft brushed against her bare legs.
 Socrates placed his paws on her thigh.
 “Ugh…Socrates…I was just getting to the good part.”

 Samantha stopped typing.
-Not believing she could write this story, clearly inspired by her dreams of Mack.
-She didn’t think she had it in her.
+She didn’t think she had it in her to write this story inspired by Mack.
 Samantha pulled the cat up and stroked his fur.

-For the past several months, Mack appeared more and more in her dreams.
+Mack appeared more and more in her dreams.
 Intense and jolting, like the sting of a shot of whiskey.
-Always the same type of dream—Mack falling short of professing his love for her and she experiencing it with every fiber of her being until it burned her heart and sent tingles down her spine.
+Always the same type of dream—Mack falling short of professing his love for her.
+It burned her heart and sent tingles down her spine.

 Samantha knew enough about dreams to know that they brought messages she probably shouldn’t ignore, especially since the psychic advised her to go see Mack.